Quantitative Stability for Minkowski's problem: Overview on Minkowski problems

 In the present work, we prove stability results assuming the form

-for some constant $C$, and an exponent that is dependent on the dimension $n$ but uniformly bounded from below by its asymptotic $1/2$.
+for some constant $C$.
 Here $\alpha$ denotes the \textit{Fraenkel asymmetry}, used for stability statements by~\cite{fusco2008sharp} in the case of the isoperimetric inequality and by \cite{figalli2010stability} in the case of the more general anisotropic isoperimetric inequality, defined as